yulondawyatt/unit-fundamentals/common-methods-and-tools/readme.md

 // To code or not to be
 ```

-The `.replace()` method goes after your value of myQuote, which works.
+The `.replace()` method goes after your value of myQuote.
 However, this one only changed the first `be`.
 Your next move would be to look and see if another method fits your needs or to google how to do what you want to do.

 In this case, there is another method that will change all the instances.